george-hawkins/pages-dev/adafruit-displays/index.md

 HDMI/VGA/NTSC/PAL displays
 --------------------------

+Prices in this subcategory primarily vary according to:
+* Resolution, e.g. 800x480 or 1280x800.
+* Touch screen or non-touch screen.
+* Inputs, e.g. just HDMI or more options.

+The IPS displays have a larger viewing angle than the non-IPS displays.

 |     | Price |     | PID | Description |
 | --- | -----:| --- | ---:| ----------- |